ceandrade/BrkgaMpIpr.jl/docs/src/guide.md

-Since Julia does not offer encapsulation mechanisms to keep data private within data structures, you can access all chromosomes, fitness, and other data members directly from [`BrkgaData`](@ref). **However, we do not recommend that, unless you are sure what you are doing.** So, BrkgaMpIpr.jl offers some helper functions.
+Since Julia does not offer encapsulation mechanisms to keep data private within data structures, you can access all chromosomes, fitness, and other data members directly from [`BrkgaData`](@ref). **However, we do not recommend that, unless you are sure what you are doing.** So, BrkgaMpIpr offers some helper functions.

 Usually, we want to access the best chromosome after some iterations.
 You can